• Skip to primary navigation

 Read Recipe Here

-You can call these vegetarian meatballs.
 The ingredients for this popular Italian snack are the same as the mini meatballs above, except replace the ground meat with drained roasted eggplant.

-It’s excellent with or without any sauce, just sprinkle some salt, and you’re good to go.
+These eggplant balls are excellent with or without any sauce, just sprinkle some salt, and you’re good to go.

 Be careful, though; it’s extremely hot when fresh out of the pan.